-The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it for the foreseeable future.
+The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

 The Centers for Disease Control and Prevention (CDC) says that the risk of becoming seriously ill from COVID-19 is low for most people.
 However, it’s very important to know that people who are currently diagnosed with cancer, including breast cancer, have a higher risk of severe illness if they get COVID-19.
 At this time, it's not known if having a history of cancer increases your risk of serious complications from COVID-19.

 People with breast cancer that has metastasized (spread) to the lungs also can have lung problems that may get worse if they develop COVID-19.

 To protect yourself and help reduce the spread of the virus, it’s important to listen to health experts who recommend staying at home, limiting contact with others, wearing a mask when you are around people you don't live with, following other precautions, and getting vaccinated when and if you can.

 If you or a loved one are receiving treatment for breast cancer during the COVID-19 pandemic, here’s what you need to know: